polilluminato/awesome-pubdev/README.md

 *Utility libraries for a Flutter App.*

 * [device_info](https://pub.dev/packages/device_info) - Get current device information from within the Flutter application.
+* [json_serializable](https://pub.dev/packages/json_serializable) - Automatically generate code for converting to and from JSON by annotating Dart classes.
 * [package_info](https://pub.dev/packages/package_info) - This Flutter plugin provides an API for querying information about an application package.
 * [share](https://pub.dev/packages/share) - A Flutter plugin to share content from your Flutter app via the platform's share dialog.
 * [shared_preferences](https://pub.dev/packages/shared_preferences) - Wraps platform-specific persistent storage for simple data (NSUserDefaults on iOS and macOS, SharedPreferences on Android, etc.).